apike/allenpike.com/_posts/2018-10-08-vancouver-election-guide.markdown

 The favourite for Mayor this year is Independent candidate **Kennedy Stewart**.
 Stewart was until recently a Member of Parliament for the NDP, so he has the standard-issue union support and progressive politics.
 While many candidates are making promises that can only be fulfilled by higher levels of government, Kennedy has actually worked in a higher level of government – albeit not run one.

-Although his early campaign was mostly about opposing pipelines, more recently he’s adopted many ambitious housing goals from the urbanist left, with specific targets for new rental and market housing.
+Although his early campaign was mostly about opposing pipelines, more recently he’s adopted many ambitious housing goals from the urbanist left, with bold targets for new rental and market housing.
 While his campaign hasn’t exactly been *exciting*, his positions and poll numbers have earned him official or unofficial support from the main parties and organizations on the left.

 The other credible mayoral candidate on the left is also Independent: SFU director and former Vancity and MEC board member **Shauna Sylvester**.
 Although her policies are arguably more thoughtful than Stewart’s and she seems like she’d be excellent, polling led to endorsements going Stewart’s way in an effort to avoid splitting the vote – and giving the crown to the NPA’s Ken Sim.

 Based on [the Oct 9 poll numbers](https://researchco.ca/2018/10/09/vancouver-october08/) though, you should feel safe voting for Shauna if you prefer her take on things.
-Her platform includes includes a focus on co-ops and other non-profit housing models, as well as positioning herself as good unifier of what could be a very random city council.
+Her platform includes includes a focus on co-ops and other non-profit housing models, as well as positioning herself as good unifier of what could be a very random city Council.

 For Council we also have some very strong independents. **Sarah Blyth**, for example, is very qualified and has a serious shot.
 She’s co-founder of the Overdose Prevention Society, and served two terms on Park Board.
 She’s an advocate for affordable housing, on a platform that sounds somewhere between COPE’s and Vision’s, focusing on existing renters.

-**Adrian Crook** is another council candidate with a serious shot, and has real housing bona fides as co-founder of housing advocacy group [Abundant Housing Vancouver](http://www.abundanthousingvancouver.com/).
+**Adrian Crook** is another Council candidate with a serious shot, and has real housing bona fides as co-founder of housing advocacy group [Abundant Housing Vancouver](http://www.abundanthousingvancouver.com/).
 If you’re sold on the idea that Vancouver needs more housing of all kinds, then you want Adrian on Council.
 He’s the author of [5 Kids 1 Condo](https://5kids1condo.com/), a relatively popular blog about trying to raise a family in Vancouver and his advocacy for more housing of all kinds.
 If you want more than one independent pro-housing candidate, you might want to look at **Graham Cook** – also an Abundant Housing supporter – or from the more right-wing side of things, **Rob McDowell** is popular in pro-housing circles and has endorsements from 3 sitting Councillors.

 Okay, back to the parties! 🎉